Recruiting Remote Workers Is Difficult

 Don’t Settle for the First Applicant

-Take the time to find the right team member and don’t settle for the first one that starts to meet your needs.
+Take the time to find the right worker and don’t settle for the first one that starts to meet your needs.
 At the end of the day, there is no guaranteed way to always hire a rock star.
 However, if you play your cards right, you have a much better chance of hiring a strong remote worker.